8/27/24 Update: New Post Bestselling Books with Paintings as Covers

-If you’re an author intrigued by the idea of incorporating a historic painting onto your book cover but are unsure about the rights and restrictions involved, we suggest learning more by reading this article about using stock art on a book jacket.
+If you’re an author intrigued by the idea of publishing a book with a painting as your cover but are unsure about the rights and restrictions involved, we suggest learning more by reading this article about using stock art on a book jacket.

 Designer: Stephanie Ross

-The cover art for Lapvona by Ottessa Moshfegh comes from the 17th-century Spanish painter Francisco de Zurbarán.
+The Lapvona cover art (written by Ottessa Moshfegh) comes from the 17th-century Spanish painter Francisco de Zurbarán.
 This sheep painting, Agnus Dei, (Latin for Lamb of God) is an oil painting completed in the years between 1635 and 1640 and is on display in the Prado Museum in Madrid, Spain.

 Both of the Coco Mellors editions above feature paintings by Gill Button.
 Gill Button is a London-based painter known for her captivating translation of found imagery and for creating gestural, intimate portraits that are deeply personal and intuitive.